d3/d3-force/README.md

 }
 ```

 The distance accessor is invoked for each [link](#link_links), being passed the *link* and its zero-based *index*.
-The resulting number is then stored internally, such that the distance of each link is only recomputed when the force is initialized or when this method is called, and not on every application of the force.
+The resulting number is then stored internally, such that the distance of each link is only recomputed when the force is initialized or when this method is called with a new *distance*, and not on every application of the force.

 <a name="link_strength" href="#link_strength">#</a> <i>link</i>.<b>strength</b>([<i>strength</i>]) [<>](https://github.com/d3/d3-force/blob/master/src/link.js#L104 "Source")